 Access your lessons from Main Menu > Lessons

+At this point you can select 'create from scratch', or you can 'start with sample content'.
 Starting with sample content offers you several quick-start options to get you going right away.
 What is the main objective of your lesson?